 If you don’t have a thermometer you can cut into the salmon at the thickest part to make sure it’s done, look for flakiness rather than toughness.
 It can look a little undercooked when you first take the salmon out of the oven but it’ll keep cooking while it’s resting.

-Do you cook salmon covered or uncovered?
+Do you bake salmon covered or uncovered?

 It depends.
 If you’re not doing a glaze or crust, baking salmon in a covered oven proof baking dish or in a baking foil packet will help keep moisture in.
 It almost steams the fish and can speed up cooking time